Teacher Caryl Ayala exposes the “gay agenda” in American public schools

 Diversity program funded by the largest LGBTQ Political Lobby

-In 2015, the faculty began a non-academic anti-bullying training that celebrates diversity and inclusivity that the Human Rights Campaign (HRC) funded.
-It is the largest LGBTQ political lobby organization in the US.
+Ayala also noted that in 2015, the faculty began a non-academic anti-bullying training that celebrates diversity and inclusivity that the Human Rights Campaign (HRC) funded, the largest LGBTQ political lobby organization in the US.

 Ayala: We need programs that bridge the academic gap